Anterior cingulate cortex: Pathology

 Studying the effects of damage to the ACC provides insights into the type of functions it serves in the intact brain.
 Behavior that is associated with lesions in the ACC includes: inability to detect errors, severe difficulty with resolving stimulus conflict in a Stroop task, emotional instability, inattention, and akinetic mutism.
 There is evidence that damage to ACC is present in patients with schizophrenia, where studies have shown patients have difficulty in dealing with conflicting spatial locations in a Stroop-like task and having abnormal ERNs.
 Participants with ADHD were found to have reduced activation in the dorsal area of the ACC when performing the Stroop task.
 Together, these findings corroborate results from imaging and electrical studies about the variety of functions attributed to the ACC.

 OCD

-There is evidence that this area may have a role in obsessive–compulsive disorder due to the fact that what appears to be an unnaturally low level of glutamate activity in this region has been observed in patients with the disorder, in contrast to many other brain regions that are thought to have excessive glutamate activity in OCD.
+There is strong evidence that this area may have a role in obsessive–compulsive disorder.
+A recent study from the University of Cambridge showed that participants with OCD had higher levels of glutamate and lower levels of GABA in the anterior cingulate cortex, compared to participants without OCD.
+They used magnetic resonance spectroscopy to assess the balance of excitatory and inhibitory neurotransmission by measuring glutamate and GABA levels in anterior cingulate cortex and supplementary motor area of healthy volunteers and participants with OCD.
+Participants with OCD had significantly higher levels of glutamate and lower levels of GABA in the ACC and a higher Glu:GABA ratio in that region.

 Recent SDM meta-analyses of voxel-based morphometry studies comparing people with OCD and healthy controls has found people with OCD to have increased grey matter volumes in bilateral lenticular nuclei, extending to the caudate nuclei, while decreased grey matter volumes in bilateral dorsal medial frontal/anterior cingulate cortex.
 These findings contrast with those in people with other anxiety disorders, who evince decreased (rather than increased) grey matter volumes in bilateral lenticular / caudate nuclei, while also decreased grey matter volumes in bilateral dorsal medial frontal / anterior cingulate gyri.

+Schizophrenia spectrum disorders

+In individuals with schizophrenia spectrum disorders, the anterior cingulate cortex has been found to be smaller compared to that of control subjects.

+Meta-analyses have shown that its activity is reduced during emotion processing, and its functional connectivity with the striatum is diminished at rest, which has been linked to cognitive rigidity.